Report: ILEARN testing company sold

 The American Institutes for Research, which developed Indiana’s new ILEARN test, is selling off its assessment division to Cambium Learning, an education technology company.

-According to Adam Baker, spokesman with the Indiana Department of Education, "We've received assurances from AIR this will have no effect."
+According to Adam Baker, spokesman with the Indiana Department of Education, “We’ve received assurances from AIR this will have no effect” on Indiana’s ILEARN testing.

-In 2017, the state awarded a three-year, $43.4 million contract to American Institutes for Research, a nonprofit assessment and research company, to design the replacement of the ISTEP exam.
+In 2017, the state awarded a three-year, $43.4 million contract to American Institutes for Research, a nonprofit assessment and research organization, to design the replacement of the ISTEP+ exam.
 It was chosen from among five vendors.

 ILEARN was administered for the first time this spring and had several changes over the past ISTEP+.
 Among the changes: It’s computer adaptive, which means the difficulty of the test adjusts to each student’s skills.
 It’s totally online.
 It is a shorter test, with fewer questions.
 There is one testing window.